Approximate counting and NP search problems: Fixing lemma

 This will be used in the next section, where the decision tree will model a computation of a $\P^\NP$ machine.
 In particular $d$ and $k$ will be polylogarithmic in $n$ and $\epsilon$ will be exponentially small in $n$.
 It follows from the lemma that at least one node on the bottom level, and thus at least one computation of the machine, is compatible with some $\rho$.

 \begin{proof} We use induction on $d$.
 For the base case $d=0$, first observe that every good restriction is compatible with the root.
-It follows that the root is big, as we may assume that $\epsilon < 1/2$.
+It follows that the root is big, as thanks to Lemma \ref{lem:prob_bad} we may assume that $\epsilon < 1/2$.
 Hence $S_0$ is just the set of good restrictions.

 At depth $d$ in the tree, by the definition of compatibility each restriction in~$S_d$ is compatible with exactly one big node.
 Consider any such big node~$z$.
 It is labelled with a $k$-CNF $B$ and has a NO child $z_0$ and a YES child~$z_1$.
 Define~$P_z$ as